The EDI vs API Debate

 Emerging during the 1970’s, EDI or Electronic Data Interchange has been the long-time industry standard due to its security and reliability.
 EDI establishes a set of messaging standards, transferring data from system to system without using paper, reducing the need for manual labor.
 EDI is used to exchange business documents in electronic format—purchase orders, invoices, ASNs, BOL and more—between companies that do business with each other, called trading partners.

 API, or Application Program Interfaces, is the newcomer to information exchange.
-Developed in the early 2000’s, API is often used in Cloud SaaS (Software as a Service) applications to quickly move data between one system and another.
+Developed in the early 2000’s, API often finds use in Cloud SaaS (Software as a Service) applications to move data between one system and another quickly.
 API enables devices to speak to each other in real time.
 API’s allow companies to leave parts of their software available or “open” so other software can easily integrate to them.
-One term you may have encountered is “RESTful API”.
+One term you may encounter is “RESTful API.”
 REST stands for Representational State Transfer.
 It relies on a stateless, client-server, cacheable communications protocol, usually HTTP.

 API Versus EDI Integration

-When considering API versus EDI, it may not be an either/or situation, depending on your company’s individual needs.
-Businesses should consider the requirements of their trading partner(s).
-Gartner estimates that 25% of B2B interactions will be performed through APIs by 2020 while the majority will still be handled by “legacy approaches”.
+When considering EDI vs API, it may not be an either/or situation, depending on your company’s individual needs.
+Businesses should review the requirements of their trading partner(s).
+Gartner estimates that 25% of B2B interactions will be performed through APIs by 2020 while the majority will still be handled by “legacy approaches.”
 Increasingly, trading partners may use a mix of APIs and these legacy systems, including EDI.
 Another issue to consider is compliance and security.
 Some information, such as financial data, may be subject to audits.
 API integration may not be a suitable solution to adhere to compliance regulations.